The Hill Tribes of Vietnam

 Hill Tribes of Vietnam

 When referring to the 54 ethnic groups of Vietnam I will usually use “Ethnic Groups” and not “Hill Tribes”, or when referring to a specific person or group, use the name of the ethnic group.
-I’ve found that the names of the individual ethnic groups in Vietnam aren’t used enough, and instead, they are mostly referred to as ethnic people or ethnic minority people.
-I believe that using the specific names of the ethnic groups, when applicable, is the starting point to a greater understanding of them.
+I’ve found that the names of the individual ethnic groups in Vietnam aren’t used enough, and instead, they are mostly referred to as “ethnic people” or “ethnic minority people”.
+This is fine, but I believe that using the specific names of the ethnic groups, when applicable, is the starting point to a greater understanding of them.

 Ethnic Group Names